Lew Wallace and the Palace of the Governors

 “Men speak of dreaming as if it were a phenomenon of night and sleep.
 They should know better.
 All results achieved by us are self-promised, and all self-promises are made in dreams awake.
 Dreaming is the relief of labor, the wine that sustains us in act.
 We learn to love labor, not for itself, but for the opportunity it furnishes for dreaming, which is the great under-monotone of real life, unheard, unnoticed, because of its constancy.
 Living is dreaming.
 Only in the grave are there no dreams.”

 A photo taken outside the Palace of the Governors appears at the top of this page.
-The front of the building is where jewelry artisans and doll makers daily display and sell their crafts for very reasonable prices.
-They can also tell you which mine the gems came from and may be willing to negotiate prices, especially with multiple purchases.
+The front of the building is where craftspeople, like jewelry artisans, doll makers, and other various textile artists, daily display and sell their work for very reasonable prices.
+They can also tell you which mine the gems they use came from and may be willing to negotiate prices, especially with multiple purchases.
 Unfortunately, many mines in this region that were once rich with natural gems are getting depleted.

 The Palace of the Governors in Santa Fe is the fifth stop on our New Mexico Author Adventures Trail.